facebookincubator/FBX2glTF/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. Ensure your code matches the style of existing source.
 3. In case of behavioural changes, update this documentation.
-4. If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Issues
 We use GitHub issues to track public bugs.
 Please ensure your description is